OSGP/Documentation/chapter1/section7.md

 - Abilities to monitor power consumption of public lighting (available if the SSLD is fitted with an Electricity Meter)
 - Monthly report offering insight into switch moments and power consumption

+#### 1.7.1.2 Smart Meter Head-end System

+**Technical drivers for Alliander**

+- Replacement or addition to the current head-end system
+- During the coming years, many smart meters will be placed in houses, companies and other properties, therefore grid operators need a scalable solution
+- E(lectricity) Meters can host up to 4 other smart devices, Gas Meters for example
+- DLMS/COSEM is used by many(if not all) Smart Meters

+**Customer drivers**

+- People will have more insight in their power consumption
+- Meter values can be gathered by the grid operator, instead of relying on people reporting the meter values

+**Implementation**

+- Implementation has just started, not yet in a usable form

 ### 1.7.2 White papers

 //TODO